Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Conclusion

 \section{Conclusion}

-We presented \textit{DistilWhisper}, a parameter-efficient distillation approach that boosts performance of \texttt{whisper-small} by leveraging the robustness from the \texttt{whisper-large-v2} into a smaller model, while preserving its multilingual capabilities.
+We presented \ours, a parameter-efficient distillation approach that boosts performance of \texttt{whisper-small} by leveraging the robustness from the \texttt{whisper-large-v2} into a smaller model, while preserving its multilingual capabilities.
 This is done by adding language-specific gated modules, and by jointly optimizing ASR fine-tuning and KD losses.
 Compared to LoRA adapters, and across eight languages, we are able to consistently improve performance in both in- and out-of-domain test sets, while adding only a negligible number of parameters at inference time.
-We believe that such architecture would make usage of Whisper models accessible to a larger amount of researchers and practitioners since it allows to boost the performance of a low-inference cost model by 35.2\% using only 14\,h of training data.
+We believe this architecture makes Whisper models more accessible to researchers and practitioners, as it boosts the performance of a low-inference cost model by 35.2\% using only 14\,h of training data.